 After we left that day I went home and told Cinnamon all about the school, Esther, the children, and their need for general support.
 The main support (which is still true today is for food for the children).
 We started supporting the Needs Care School personally with a small monthly gift.
 But the problem of the children needing school uniforms and the ladies needing work continued to agitate me.

 More than a year goes by – and I’m still obsessing over this issue – and frequently emailing Esther asking how we can figure out a solution for the moms that want to work to support the school.
-But the truth is – Esther wasn’t focused on the uniforms, she was focused on food.
+But the truth is – Esther wasn’t focused on the uniforms, she was focused on feeding the hungry children.
 I don’t blame her at all – that’s the most pressing need.
 The children frequently have just one meal a day – that Esther provides.

 But over the course of time we agreed to try a pilot program together.
 Here is what we brainstormed together in collaboration with the jewelry making moms: